These great crock pot baby back ribs are fall off the bone tender. Learn the secrets with these easy to follow step by

 Use a commercial rub or make your own.
 Apply a good coat.

-Cut in half and place in large crock pot.
+Cut in half and place in a large crock pot.
 Position the ribs in the crock pot to keep as much of the ribs elevated as possible.
-Use a rolled up a piece of foil if you want.
+Use a rolled-up a piece of foil if you want.

 Cook on low for 8 hours.
 Do not remove the top to check the ribs.
 You are creating a mini oven.
 Don't let the heat out.

 Remove the ribs.
 At this point, you could refrigerate for later use.
 Or place on pan and brush with BBQ sauce of your choice.